Linear syzygies on curves with prescribed gonality: Introduction

-While the original Gonality Conjecture has been formulated as an asymptotic statement in $\mbox{deg}(L)$, the Effective Gonality Conjecture is already raised as a possibility in \cite[page 86]{green-lazarsfeld-projective}.
-Clearly Conjecture \ref{secant-conj} implies $K_{p,1}(C,L)=0$, for all $p\geq h^0(C,L)-k$.
-The bound on $\mbox{deg}(L)$ in Conjecture \ref{secant-conj} is optimal.
-Indeed, if $A \in W^1_k(C)$ is a pencil of minimal degree, then by the Green--Lazarsfeld Nonvanishing Theorem, that is, on every curve there exist line bundles of degree $2g-2+k$ which do not verify the Gonality Conjecture.
-In light of this fact, the Effective Gonality Conjecture admits the following equivalent reformulation: If on a curve $C$ there exists a line bundle $L\in \mbox{Pic}^{2g-1+k}(C)$ such that $K_{g,1}(C,L)\neq 0$, then $\mbox{gon}(C)\leq k-1$.
+While the original Gonality Conjecture has been formulated as an asymptotic statement in $\mbox{deg}(L)$, the bound appearing in Theorem \ref{arb-gon} is already raised as a possibility in \cite[page 86]{green-lazarsfeld-projective}.
+Clearly Theorem \ref{arb-gon} implies $K_{p,1}(C,L)=0$, for all $p\geq h^0(C,L)-k$.
+The bound on $\mbox{deg}(L)$ appearing in Theorem \ref{arb-gon} is optimal.
+Indeed, if $A \in W^1_k(C)$ is a pencil of minimal degree, then by the Green--Lazarsfeld Nonvanishing Theorem, that is, on every curve there exist line bundles of degree $2g-2+k$ which do not verify (\ref{goncon1}).

-3pt Our first result is then: \begin{thm} The Effective Gonality Conjecture holds for a general $k$-gonal of genus $g\geq 4$. \end{thm}

-The statement fails for $g=3$.
-Indeed, in this case the general curve is trigonal and it is easy to see that $K_{3,1}(C,\omega_C^{\otimes 2}) \neq 0$, using the fact that the canonical linear system embeds $C$ in the plane.
-It remains an important question to determine precisely which curves satisfy the Effective Gonality Conjecture.
-For hyperelliptic curves, or when $k=3$ and $g\geq 4$, an arbitrary curves satisfies the Effective Gonality Conjecture by Green's $K_{p,1}$-theorem, see \cite[Theorem 3.c.1]{green-koszul}.
-Similarly, Conjecture \ref{secant-conj} holds for each 4-gonal curve of genus $g\geq 7$, see \cite[Proposition 3.8]{Te} or \cite{aprodu-sernesi}.
-It seems plausible that for each $k$, there is a constant $g(k)$ such that the Effective Gonality Conjecture is true for every curve of genus $g\geq g(k)$.
-Furthermore, extrapolating \cite[Theorem 3.c.1]{green-koszul}, all exceptions to the Effective Gonality Conjecture should correspond to curves $C\stackrel{|L|}\hookrightarrow \PP^r$ lying on a variety of low degree.